 Martial Law, Gold Rush, Coast Survey, Whitney Survey, Statehood, and U.S. Civil War.
-The Big Four, the Train and the End of Isolation: Begin reading biography of Ellen Scripps

-14. U.S. Colonization (1848-1870s): Protestant Missionaries in Hawaii and Dispossession of Indians in California.
+The Big Four, the Train and the End of Isolation: Begin reading biography of Ellen Scripps 14.
+U.S. Colonization (1848-1870): Protestant Missionaries in Hawaii and Dispossession of Indians in California.
 Ishi.
-Discuss Nordhoff readings

-The Progressive Era (1870s-1930s)
+The Progressive Era (1870s-1930s) 15.
+The Railroad and End of Isolation.
+The Response of Political and Cultural Progressivism.